 - Supporting projects that reduce the dumping of waste in water and solid waste into the ocean.

-- Finance projects that operate directly in the ocean, seas and freshwater.
-For example, such projects could be in the fields of tourism, fisheries, acquaclulture, shipping and more.
+- Finance projects that operate directly in the ocean, seas, and freshwater.
+For example, such projects could be in the fields of tourism, fisheries, aquaculture, shipping, and more.

-- Proceeds can also go in projects that indirectly impact the ocean, seas and freshwater.
+- Proceeds can also go to projects that indirectly impact the ocean, seas, and freshwater.
 Such projects can be the production of packaging products that reduce waste, developing sustainable textiles, lowering agrochemical runoff, and more.

 What Makes Blue Bonds Attractive?

 Along with supporting oceans, another purpose of issuing these bonds is to lower the cost of capital (CoC) for the investors.
 The participation of international organizations helps a great deal in achieving this purpose.
 For instance, the World Bank offers a free credit guarantee to the investors in these bonds.
 This guarantee means that if the issuer is unable to pay back the funds, then the World Bank will make good the losses.